spacebanana420/parasol/README.md

 # Compile from source

-Clone this repo and install Go, open a terminal in the root folder of the project and run ```go build parasol.go```
+Clone this repo and install [Go](https://go.dev/), open a terminal in the root folder of the project and run ```go build parasol.go```.
+Don't use compile.sh for compiling, that will build for every target platform I chose.

-Note: by compiling from source you are on your own: while Parasol may be mostly work on your system, it could lack certain functionality
+Note: by compiling from source you are on your own: while Parasol may mostly work on your system, it could lack certain functionality, for example xdg-open for unix-like systems.